The Book of Demons: Reception

 Lew Pulsipher reviewed The Book of Demons for White Dwarf #5, and stated that "Book of Demons may be worthwhile if you like new character classes and permit Chaotic characters in your campaign.
 I should also point out that the Black Magician class probably won't work in crossover play because the referee won't have sufficient control over what occurs."

+Mark Barrowcliffe wrote in The Elfish Gene that he 'spent hours trying to fit [it] into Dungeons and Dragons - the main problem being that, when you're being charged down by a Minotaur, you don't really have time to whip out the chalk, draw a pentagram on the floor and project yourself into a trance in order to summon the spirits of the night.'